News from “Poker Night in America” at Maryland Live Casino (Baltimore)

 We also accepted six lesser-known players from our open “casting call.”
 This was designed to allow amateur players and those who play mostly in cash games the chance to get on television, which has long been overlooked within the poker scene.
 Most television coverage focuses on tournaments or very high-stakes cash games where the average poker player has little chance to compete.
 The “casting call” participants included Avi Rubin (see separate story HERE), Robert Daniels, Gene Dru, Tom X. Wang, Chad Powers, and two others (they came in via the poker room).

 The local CBS affiliate in Baltimore did a feature on “Poker Night in America,” which can be seen here.
 I was interviewed in the segment.
 Ooops, I forgot to wear a suit and tie.

 Just about everyone seemed to enjoy the experience — both at the table and away from it.
-There was also some controvery between a few of the players, which came up afterwards.
+There was also some controversy between a few of the players, which came up afterward.
 I’ll let them fight that one out on their own and say no more.

 Since I don’t sit in the games and play, I’ve become more fond of the behind-the-scenes things that go on when poker players hang out.
 I’ll just leave it at that.
 We don’t want to ruin too many surprises that will come up on the new show.
 By the way, the show dates should be announced very soon.